 You can use the “Outline” view to easily create selector queries from the current DOM tree: Find the element you want to extract and double click on the corresponding line.
 A matching selector expression will be automatically inserted into the “Query” field.

-Alternatively, you can select elements directly in the browser (works for Chromium-based browsers Chrome, Chromium, Opera): Click the “Select” button beside the “Query” input, switch to your browser window, and select any element on the page.
+Alternatively, you can select elements directly in the browser (works for Chromium-based browsers Chrome, Chromium): Click the “Select” button beside the “Query” input, switch to your browser window, and select any element on the page.
 A selector expression will be inserted into the “Query” field.

 Please note that these feature require (1) a running browser instance which must show the actual data you want to extract, (2) the “full input data” to the node to be available.